 As a general rule, a visa is required to enter France.
 Foreign nationals in the two categories listed below are not required to carry a visa for stays of 90 days or less:

-To enjoy peace of mind during your stay in Bordeaux, visit the website of the Ministry of Foreign Affairs of your country.
+To enjoy peace of mind during your stay in Fort-de-France, visit the website of the Ministry of Foreign Affairs of your country.

 Here are a few basic French phrases that will make your stay in Bordeaux a little easier: